NathanRHD/makebook-js/DOCUMENTATION.md

 ## Description

 A utility for taking a normal pdf and impressing multiple pages onto single pages for printing, folding, and binding as a booklet or book.
-Supports folio, quarto, sexto, octavo, and duodecimo signatures; scaling of source pages;
-explicit or implicit determination of target page dimensions; and more options.
+Supports folio, quarto, sexto, octavo, and duodecimo signatures; scaling of source pages; explicit or implicit determination of target page dimensions; and more options.
 Non-destructive; the original file is not effected.

 ## Definitions

 ### page

 A single side of a single leaf.
-In a normal pdf document, each page counts as a single page; it probably also has a
-\fIfolio\fR, or explicit page number, printed on it, though not necessarily.
+In a normal pdf document, each page counts as a single page; it probably also has a _folio_, or explicit page number, printed on it, though not necessarily.

 ### recto
 A page printed on the front side of a leaf.
 Traditionally given an odd-numbered folio.

 ### verso
 A page printed on the back side of a leaf.
 Traditionally given an even-numbered folio.

 ### leaf
 What we commonly call the "page" of a book, which contains two pages.
 Different signature types yield different numbers of leaves; e.g., a folio produces two leaves with four pages, while a quarto produces four leaves with eight pages.

 ### signature
 Loosely used by makebook to mean a single sheet of paper, folded up to produce a given number of leaves and pages.
 Traditionally a signature was actually simply the mark put on a sheet to tell the binder in what order the sheets, once folded, should be bound, usually just an uppercase Roman letter or some similar mark; however, I've chosen to use "signature" to mean a single sheet, which may be equivalent to "section" (see below) or may not be.
 Sections may contain multiple signatures, but a signature is always unitary.
 Signatures can be of many different types, traditionally named by the number of leaves they produce.
 E.g., a folio signature produces two leaves; a quarto produces four; an octavo eight; and so on.

 ### section
 A self-contained part of a book, properly folded and ready for binding.
 Sections may consist of one or more signatures, and a book may be made up of one or more sections.

 ### delta
 Additional distance added between the impressed pages on the target sheet.
 Can be either vertical or horizontal.
 Useful for, e.g., adding the "binding correction" to the interior margins of the book.
 Can be positive or negative.

 ### offset
 The extra distance added before placing the source page on the target page.
 Affects the placement of the top left corner of the source page.
 Can be vertical or horizontal, positive or negative.

 ## OPTIONS

 ### -V

 Print version and licensing information, then exit successfully.

 ### -v

 Print verbose output while running.
-By default,
-\fBmakebook\fR produces very little output, so that it can be included in a pipe; but if you're running \fBmakebook\fR by itself, as is the usual situation, it can take a while to do its work, so this option is quite useful to keep you apprised of what \fBmakebook\fR is doing.
+By default, makebook produces very little output, so that it can be included in a pipe; but if you're running makebook by itself, as is the usual situation, it can take a while to do its work, so this option is quite useful to keep you apprised of what makebook is doing.

 ### -h

 Print a help screen, then exit.

 ### -f
 Favor the front rather than the back when filling up sections with blanks; that is, put more blanks in the front than in the back.
 The default puts more blanks in the back than the front (unless the number is equal).

 ### -t {signature type}
 What type of signature you want.
 You can use either the traditional term or the traditional abbreviation for the accepted types of signature:

 #### folio, 2o